-- regulatory impact - The impacts of new proposals on businesses, voluntary sector and charities should be assessed.
-Impact assessment (IA) is a policy tool that assesses the impact, in terms of costs, benefits and risks of any proposed regulation that could affect businesses, charities or the voluntary sector.
-It is government policy that all government departments and agencies where they exercise statutory powers and make rules with general effect on others must produce an IA.
-They should also produce an IA for proposed European legislation that will have an effect on businesses, the public sector, charities or the voluntary sector in the UK.
-Although the trigger for producing an IA is that the proposal could affect businesses, charities or the voluntary sector, the RIA itself should cover the full range of economic, social and environmental effects.
-Departments should continue to use the local RIA Guidance which is at the DfE Online web pages and TEO's Policy Toolkit.
+- regulatory impact; the impacts of new proposals on businesses, voluntary sector and charities should be assessed.
+Regulatory impact assessment (RIA) is a policy tool that assesses the impact, in terms of costs, benefits and risks of any proposed regulation that could affect businesses, charities or the voluntary sector.
+It is government policy that all government departments and agencies where they exercise statutory powers and make rules with general effect on others must produce an RIA.
+They should also produce an RIA for proposed European legislation that will have an effect on businesses, the public sector, charities or the voluntary sector in the UK.
+Although the trigger for producing an RIA is that the proposal could affect businesses, charities or the voluntary sector, the RIA itself should cover the full range of economic, social and environmental effects.
+Departments should continue to use the local RIA guidance which is at the DfE Online web pages and The Executive Office (TEO) Policy Toolkit

-- information management and control - The information requirements of proposals, including the data needed for later evaluation, and the supporting IT that may be required.
-Further guidance is available from DID.
+- information management and control; the information requirements of proposals, including the data needed for later evaluation, and the supporting IT that may be required.
+Further guidance is available from Delivery and Innovation Division (DID)

-- social clauses in public procurement contracts - The PfG includes a commitment to “include social clauses in all public procurement contracts for supplies, services and construction.”
-CPD issued a new Procurement Guidance Note PGN 01/13 on Integrating Social Considerations into Contracts in November 2013.
+- social clauses in public procurement contracts; the Programme for Government (PfG) includes a commitment to “include social clauses in all public procurement contracts for supplies, services and construction.”
+Construction and Procurement Delivery (CPD) issued a new procurement guidance note (PGN) PGN 01/13 on integrating social considerations into contracts in November 2013.
 It is important to identify the approach to including social considerations in contracts at the earliest possible stage.
-Social considerations should be addressed at two stages in strategic appraisals and business cases- that is, when defining needs and objectives; and when assessing costs and benefits.
-Having completed the business case and obtained expenditure approval, Departments should work with the appropriate CoPE to agree a specification for the procurement.
-This is the appropriate time to consider in detail what social clauses to include in the contract.
+Social considerations should be addressed at two stages in strategic appraisals and business cases, that is, when defining needs and objectives; and when assessing costs and benefits.
+Having completed the business case and obtained expenditure approval, departments should work with the appropriate Centre of Procurement Expertise (CoPE) to agree a specification for the procurement.
+This is the appropriate time to consider in detail what social clauses to include in the contract

-- environmental impacts - The effects on the environment should be considered, including air and water quality, land use, noise pollution, and waste production, recycling and disposal.
-Further guidance is available from DAERA and in Workbook 4 of the Policy Toolkit.
+- environmental impacts; the effects on the environment should be considered, including air and water quality, land use, noise pollution, and waste production, recycling and disposal.
+Further guidance is available from the Department of Agriculture, Environment and Rural Affairs (DAERA) and in Workbook 4 of the Policy Toolkit

-- rural issues - The government is committed to ensuring that all its policies take account of specific rural circumstances.
+- rural issues; the government is committed to ensuring that all its policies take account of specific rural circumstances.
 Appraisers should assess whether proposals are likely to have a different impact in rural areas from elsewhere.
-Further guidance is available from DAERA and in Workbook 4 of the Policy Toolkit.
+Further guidance is available from the DAERA and in Workbook 4 of the Policy Toolkit

-- health - The impacts of proposals on health should be considered, and evaluation made of the impact on health of poverty, deprivation and unemployment, as well as poor housing or workplace conditions.
-Further guidance on Health Impact Assessment is available from DoH and in Workbook 4 of the Policy Toolkit.
+- health; The impacts of proposals on health should be considered, and evaluation made of the impact on health of poverty, deprivation and unemployment, as well as poor housing or workplace conditions.
+Further guidance on Health Impact Assessment is available from the Department of Health (DoH) and in Workbook 4 of the Policy Toolkit

-- health and safety - The health and safety of people at work or arising from work activity may need to be safeguarded.
+- health and safety; the health and safety of people at work or arising from work activity may need to be safeguarded.
 Obviously this is of particular concern in construction.
-HSENI (Health and Safety Executive for Northern Ireland, DfE) and CPD (Central Procurement Directorate, DoF) can provide further advice.
+The Health and Safety Executive for Northern Ireland, Department of the Economy (HSENI) and CPD (DoF) can provide further advice

-- design quality - The design quality of facilities can be important in ensuring that objectives are successfully achieved.
-Relevant advice can be obtained from DoF's Central Procurement Directorate (CPD).
+- design quality; the design quality of facilities can be important in ensuring that objectives are successfully achieved.
+Relevant advice can be obtained from DoF's CPD.
 See the Design Council website for additional information.
 The Commission for Architecture and the Built Environment (CABE) was absorbed into the Design Council on 1st April 2011.
-Cabe's website was archived in 2011 but it still contains some useful material.
+CABE's website was archived in 2011 but it still contains some useful material

-- climate change - If a policy, project or programme is likely to be affected by climate change it is important to consider this risk appropriately.
-HMT and DEFRA have published Supplementary Green Book guidance on how to assess these risks and incorporate the uncertainty of Climate Change and the value of flexibility into decision making.
-This guidance entitled "Accounting for the Effects of Climate Change" can be found on the Green Book Website.
+- climate change; if a policy, project or programme is likely to be affected by climate change it is important to consider this risk appropriately.
+Her Majesty's Treasury (HMT) and the Department for Environment, Food and Rural Affairs (DEFRA) have published supplementary Green Book guidance on how to assess these risks and incorporate the uncertainty of climate change and the value of flexibility into decision making.
+This guidance titled 'Accounting for the Effects of Climate Change' can be found on the Green Book Website

-- carbon valuation - DECC has published guidance on the valuation of carbon and its use in appraisal.
-This guidance, entitled "Carbon Valuation in UK Policy Appraisal: A Revised Approach" sets out a range of carbon prices which may be used in appraisals where the policy, project or programme is expected to have a significant effect on carbon emissions.
+- carbon valuation; the Department of Energy and Climate Change (DECC) has published guidance on the valuation of carbon and its use in appraisal.
+This guidance, titled 'Carbon Valuation in UK Policy Appraisal: A Revised Approach' sets out a range of carbon prices which may be used in appraisals where the policy, project or programme is expected to have a significant effect on carbon emissions